ramyardaneshgar/NMAP-SCANNING/README.md

 The results again reported **7 ports as open|filtered**.
 These three scans (Null, FIN, Xmas) are functionally equivalent but vary in how they trigger firewalls or IDS systems.

-**Technical Insight:** These scans are ideal for **firewall evasion**, especially against older IDS signatures that detect only SYN-based scans.
+These scans are ideal for **firewall evasion**, especially against older IDS signatures that detect only SYN-based scans.
 However, results are ambiguous due to lack of differentiation between "open" and "filtered."

 ---